kanav-codes/mlresearch/capstone_report.md

 ## Claims checklist before submitting: observed / measured / directional / decision-support
 Metrics vs. base rate: report your task's base rate (majority-class %) next to any precision@K or accuracy — a high score can just be a high base rate.
 AUC / lift over baseline are the honest discrimination numbers. language everywhere · no causal claims without an experiment or causal design · no "predicted Google's algorithm" · no client-identifying details · numbers in this report match a fresh re-run.

+## Acknowledgments & Data Credit
+Built on the FlyRank ML Internship dataset.
+For more details on the underlying telemetry and framework, visit [FlyRank](https://flyrank.ai).